First image, tweet, email, item sold on eBay, and more of the world’s internet firsts on record.

 The first domain name ever was Symbolics.com, registered on March 15th, 1985, by a computer manufacturing company called Symbolics… that no longer exists.

 Their fatal flaw was staking their entire company on a programming language called Lisp.
 To draw a metaphor, that’s like starting a restaurant and declaring that the main ingredient in everything you cook is going to be pickled herring.
 That’s like founding a porn studio but only releasing your movies as 8mm filmstrips.
-That’s like getting an NFL expansion team and building it around Tim Couch.
-[Source, includes the 100 oldest .coms]
+That’s like getting an NFL expansion team with embarrassing nicknames and building it around Tim Couch.

 9 | First YouTube video